 What is the application deadline?

-The deadline for fall admission to the French Programs (including the PhD in Film Studies with a concentration in French) is January 10 and to the Italian Program is February 1.
+The deadline for fall admission to the French Programs (including the PhD in Film Studies with a concentration in French) is January 15 each year and to the Italian Program is February 1 each year.

 I am an international student.
 Should I take the GRE?

-Yes, if the program to which you are applying requires it.
-You must also take the TOEFL or the IELTS unless you have another degree from an American Institution.
+No. You must however take the TOEFL or the IELTS unless you have another degree from an American Institution.

 How long are TOEFL scores valid?

-What are the minimum GRE, TOEFL, and IELTS requirements?
+What are the minimum TOEFL and IELTS requirements?

 What should I submit as the required writing sample?

-For the Italian MA: Two writing samples (one in English, one in Italian) such as a paper written for a course in college (it is a plus if the topics discussed are related to Italian literature and culture).
+For the Italian MA: Two writing samples (one in English, one in Italian) such as a paper written for a course in college (it is preferred that the topics discussed be related to Italian literature and culture).